-The school network consists of a collection of PC's connected together via Local Area Network (LAN) cabling to a Windows XP file server this has changed to windows 7.
+The school network consists of a collection of PC's connected together via Local Area Network (LAN) cabling to a Windows XP file server this has changed to windows 10.
 A gateway to the E2bn portal further enhances this network.
-In Summer 2015 we also had wifi installed throughout the school.
+In Summer 2019 we had the wifi upgraded throughout the school.
 The system runs various levels of software designed to provide security.
-There are a number of other computers e.g. laptops and ipads in school which are not permanently connected to the network, but which are considered to be within the scope of this policy as regards acceptable use.
+There are a number of other computers e.g. laptops, ipads and kindles in school which are not permanently connected to the network, but which are considered to be within the scope of this policy as regards acceptable use.